NodeEight/Nutri-Scan/README.md

 - **Database Storage**: Uses SQLite and SQLAlchemy to store structured data for both malnourished and nourished children.
 - **Data Visualization Dashboard**: Interactive Streamlit dashboard for exploring, filtering, and analyzing collected data with charts, metrics, and raw data tables.
 - **Image Management**: Integration with Cloudinary for secure image uploads and management.
-- **Machine Learning Pipelines**: Notebooks for training models using PyTorch and TensorFlow (see respective folders).
+- **Machine Learning Pipelines**: Notebooks for training models using PyTorch and FastAPI.
 ---

 ## Installation